quail-ink/docs.quail.ink/docs/writer/channel-settings.md

 ### Add Quail's bot to the channel

 Search `@QuailSenderBot` in telegram, then add it to the channel as administrator.
 Make sure the bot has the permission to send messages to the channel.

+Setting up channels has two benefits:

+1. When pdelivering articles, you can choose to send them to these channels.
+2. If you have set up Telegram, Discord, Line, or X, Quail will display buttons to readers on the Quail webpage.
+Readers can click the button to join the channel and receive article updates.

 ### Connect Quail to telegram